50 Fall Things to Do in Connecticut with Kids

 42. Muse Paintbar

 Take a "ride" on Cockpit Day at New England Air Museum.
 Photo courtesy of the museum

-47. Ride a trolley to the pumpkin patch at the Connecticut Trolley Museum.
-2020 update: Buy tickets online before heading out.
+Ride a trolley to the pumpkin patch at the Connecticut Trolley Museum.

-48. Scream. laugh, and see some cute animals at a Haunted Petting Zoo.
+Scream, laugh, and then see some cute animals at a Haunted Petting Zoo.

 Originally published September 3, 2016